ctm/Bataan-Memorial-Death-March/README.md

 |Thursday|Slow Run|8.9 miles|
 |Friday|Slow Run|13.1 miles|

-Starting on November 19th, 2018, I started doing my interval trainig with my packs, so Monday is no longer a non-pack day, but the rest of my non-pack days remain the same as in the above table.
+On November 19th, 2018, I started doing my interval training with my pack, so Monday is no longer a non-pack day.

+Starting Friday, January 11th, I've decided to take Fridays completely off from running so I can run harder on Saturdays.

 ## Pack (and exception) days